Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Simulation Results and Discussions

-\bblue{Since the model size directly impacts whether the clients can participate in the model training, we expect these models to converge at different speeds.
-Besides, different $\kappa_u^t$ and time-varying $\mathcal{D}_u^t$ shall also affect their convergence speeds.
-Furthermore, under our practical resource-constrained setting, purely aggregating the clients' models based on equal weights like \ac{fedavg}, {\tt FedProx}, and \ac{afacd} or aggregating based on normalized weights that only consider local training steps and dataset sizes like \ac{fednova} or aggregating the models based on discrepancy-aware weighting like \ac{feddisco} may not be sufficient.
-It is worth noting that none of these baselines are proposed for time-varying datasets and resource-constrained wireless environments like the one we consider in this paper.
-While our \ac{mfedavg}, \ac{mfedprox}, \ac{mfednova}, \ac{mafacd}, and \ac{mfeddisco} baselines are mere extensions of these baselines in addition to our proposed joint resource optimization technique that we described in Section \ref{resourceOptim}, we expect poor convergence performances of these baselines since these were not designed to handle our dynamic environment.
-Besides, \ac{mfednova} and \ac{mfeddisco} violate our assumption that the clients do not share any system configurations, such as the dataset size, \ac{cpu} frequency, number of local training steps, etc., with the \ac{cs}.
-As opposed to these baselines, as our theoretical analysis has shown in Theorem \ref{convgRate} that changes in the local data distribution and the statistical data differences among the clients contribute to additional errors.
-Moreover, since our score optimization procedure has shown that the online score is proportional to the $\lambda_u^t$ values, which is used in every global round by the proposed \ac{osafl} algorithm, we expect that this \emph{online score} helps the global model to converge faster.
-Finally, since, in \ac{fl}, we do not have access to entire datasets from all clients, it is expected that the convergence rate of any \ac{fl} algorithm will be slower than the centralized \ac{sgd} algorithm. }
+In practical resource-constrained environments, purely aggregating the clients' models based on dataset sizes, as in \ac{fedavg} and {\tt FedProx}, or aggregating based on normalized weights that only consider local training steps and dataset sizes, as in \ac{fednova}, or aggregating models based on discrepancy-aware weighting, as in \ac{feddisco}, may not be sufficient.
+With these naive extended baselines and our proposed joint resource optimization technique described in Section \ref{resourceOptim}, we expect poor convergence performances since these algorithms were not designed to handle our dynamic environment and data distribution shift.
+Recalling the key findings from our theoretical analysis in Theorem \ref{convgRate}, we note that the continual arrival of local training data samples leads to non-IID distributions and time-varying datasets within a client, having different sample arrival probabilities with different label preferences (coming from the Dirichlet distribution for the labels), quantization errors, heterogeneous local rounds, and uncertain client participation probabilities need to be jointly considered to design the aggregation policy at the \ac{cs}.
+As such, our online-score-aided aggregation policy, although suboptimal, shall help the global model to converge faster.
+Finally, since in \ac{fl} we do not have access to the entire dataset from all clients, it is expected that the convergence rate of any \ac{fl} algorithm will be slower than that of centralized \ac{sgd}.